zerosync-co/js-sdk/README.md

 ## Overview

-`js-sdk` is the Deadlift JavaScript SDK designed to facilitate the creation and execution of plugins using the Extism framework and communication via NATS.
+`js-sdk` is the Deadlift JavaScript SDK designed to facilitate the creation and execution of WASM using [deadlift](https://github.com/zerosync-co/deadlift)

 ## Features

-- **Plugin Creation**: Easily create and manage plugins using Extism.
+- **WASM Plugin Creation**: Easily create and manage WASM plugins using Extism.
 - **NATS**: Publish messages to NATS servers.
 - **Asynchronous Execution**: Run modules asynchronously and handle responses.
 - **Reusable**: Run public, prewritten modules for everyday application needs.